www.medievalbookshop.co.uk

 Why hasn't anyone answered my email?

-If I've received it and it's not spam, I've usually sent you an answer.
-However, the business only runs part-time and mostly I only pick up email once a day (sometimes less often), so you won't always get an answer the same day.
+If I’ve received it and if it’s not spam, I’ve usually sent you an answer.
+However, the business only runs part‑time and sometimes I only pick up email once a day (sometimes less often), so you won’t always get an answer the same day.

 Email isn't perfect - usually messages end up where they're intended, but there are several technical problems that can occur.
 For instance, your original message might not arrive, or my replies could bounce back without being delivered.
 If your email programme allows it, activate the receipt request button every time you send an email - that way you'll know if it hasn't been received.

-The important thing is you should know you're not just being ignored - if nothing seems to be happening via email, please get in touch using conventional mail.
+The important thing is you should know you’re not just being ignored — if nothing seems to be happening via email, you’re welcome to phone.

 There seems to be a certain amount of inconsistency about the site right now...